 Quick overview:

 The new Microsoft gaming interface is enjoying great popularity among gamers, but some users have to put up with a downer, as the setup fails on many Windows XP computers.
 The reason for this is the deactivation of the cryptography service, which is responsible for the digital signature in the DirectX 9.0 file - if this is deactivated, Windows sounds the alarm and resigns during installation.
 But even Windows updates, hotfixes and the service pack cannot be made to work without this service.
-Here you can find out how to reactivate this service and install DirectX properly:
+Here you can find out how to reactivate this service and thus install DirectX properly:

 Reactivate DirectX 9.0